-The QFC Law introduced two judicial bodies into the QFC- the Civil and Commercial Court (Court) and the Regulatory Tribunal (known with the alternative dispute resolution centre collectively as the Qatar International Court and Dispute Resolution Centre or QICDRC).
+The QFC Law introduced two judicial bodies into the QFC - the Civil and Commercial Court (Court) and the Regulatory Tribunal.
 With the QFC Law having created what is effectively a new legal system within Qatar which applies to those conducting business in the QFC, it was considered necessary to create appropriate judicial bodies, staffed by expert judges from a range of jurisdictions, to settle disputes which arise amongst the entities which make up the QFC and those who do business there.